 - Available at the ID & Privileges Office in Regenstein, Walgreen's, and CVS

-- Write your name on the back of the photos and put them in an envelope and paperclip the envelope to the top of Form I-765.
+- If mailing: Write your name on the back of the photos and put them in an envelope and paperclip the envelope to the top of Form I-765.
 If filing online, can just upload photo.

 - Payment must come from a U.S. financial institution and draws on U.S. funds

 - Put your payment in the envelope with your passport photos and paperclip the envelope to the front of the I-765